 This is also referred to as Khao Phra Tamnak Viewpoint, a tourist observation deck that is located on a hill called Pratumnak Hill, which is one of the most scenic natural hills in Pattaya.
-This has served as a strategic viewpoint nowadays as it is ranked as one of the best tourist places in the city of Pattaya with its broad viewing platform, neat environment, and the clear view of the coastline.
+Historically used as a strategic lookout, the hill is now one of the popular tourist places in Pattaya, known for its wide viewing deck and landscaped surroundings.

 The cultural factor also has its importance because of its closeness to the Big Buddha Temple (Wat Phra Yai).
-Some tourists visit these two destinations during one trip to get to experience the cultural heritage as well as the beauty of nature.
+Some tourists visit these two destinations during one trip to experience the cultural heritage as well as the beauty of nature.
 It is also among the easiest places to visit in Pattaya due to its central location.
+Trek through the flowery walkways and broad observation platforms to reach the viewpoint.
+This viewpoint has ample facilities, from seating areas and parking to shaded spots.

 ● Unparalleled views of Pattaya Bay, the sea, and the city line.